sglasher/Text-to-ImageGAN/README.md

 ## Installation

-To use this project, go to https://huggingface.co/sglasher/van-gogh-stable-diffusion
+To use this project, go to https://huggingface.co/sglasher/van-gogh-stable-diffusion, or use the script "Text-to-ImageFinalProject_Final.ipynb".
+It is the main, which requires the other files already saved in this repository.

 ## Project Intro/Objective